 When I was a kid, I wanted to be an artist, but as I got older that evolved into an interest in filmmaking.
 I went to Emerson College and studied film and television production, then moved to Los Angeles to pursue that after graduating.

-I spent a few years working in that industry, but ultimately decided it wasn’t the right fit for me.
+After I spent a few years working in that industry, I decided it wasn’t the right fit for me.
 I had to re-evaluate a little, which was definitely a challenge.
 I thought I wanted to try something more traditional, so I enrolled in a teaching credential program at a local college and got a job as a receptionist at a middle school.
 However, one semester into the program I found myself looking around at the other students, who were so clearly passionate about education, and realizing that I wasn’t one of them either.

 It was a tough time.
 I felt very lost for a while, but I think because of that confusion I turned to something that felt familiar and soothing—drawing.
 Film production is a different art form, but I really believe that the fundamental ideas (light, color and composition, for example) are very similar.
 So, in my mind, it wasn’t a huge leap from what I had studied and been interested in my entire life.